 Example

-Baking & Co is a kitchenware company that is being liquidated due to their heavy financial debts.
-Julian is a creditor to the company, as he once lent them a significant amount of money which, at the time of liquidation, had not been paid back.
+Baking & Co is a kitchenware company currently undergoing liquidation due to significant financial challenges.
+Julian, one of the company’s creditors, had lent a considerable sum of money which, by the time of liquidation, had not been repaid.

 Key Takeaways

-• The pari passu principle means all unsecured creditors are treated the same when a company becomes insolvent
+• The pari passu principle mandates equal treatment for all unsecured creditors when a company becomes insolvent.

 If you would like a consultation on a pari passu clause, you can reach us at 1800 730 617 or team@sprintlaw.com.au for a free, no-obligations chat.